Skip to main content

 Tourists

-Every year, millions of people visit our Great Lakes State.
-Most tourists are in search of outdoor activities, including water recreation, scenery, camping, culinary experiences, and vineyards.
-Whether you are from out of state or right here in Michigan, MDOT wants to ensure your travel through Michigan is informative, comfortable, and fun.
+Millions of people visit our Great Lakes State every year in search of outdoor adventures such as water recreation, scenic beauty, camping, local cuisine and vineyards.
+Whether you are from out of state or right here in Michigan, we want your travels though our beautiful state to be informative, comfortable and fun.

-So as you travel along, don't forget to stop at one of our friendly welcome centers for travel tips and ideas, modern rest areas for a quick break, or roadside parks for a scenic views.
+As you explore Michigan, stop by our welcome centers for travel tips, rest areas for a quick break, or roadside parks for scenic views.

 Welcome centers